 Households and firms react to the actual decline in income by cutting consumption and investment further.
 The contraction reaches bottom when the rate at which households wish to save out of current income just equals the investment that firms are willing to do.
-The bottom is reached because as current income looks worse relative to future income, households wish to financing of the durables.
-The net liquidity effect would reflect the injection of base money minus the loss of private short-term securities.
-And purchasing durables for the central bank portfolio would involve non-negligible administrative and management costs.
-This option looks like a more costly version of the previous one.
+The bottom is reached because as current income looks worse relative to future income, households wish to save less out of current income.
+If gross investment demand holds up reasonably well, income stabilizes at not too low a level.44 marginal product of capital are adversely affected by the decline in demand and employment.